Law and Digital Technologies (Advanced LL.M.)

-Reasons to choose Law and Digital Technologies at Leiden University?
+Reasons for choosing Law and Digital Technologies at Leiden University?

 As a student of the Law and Digital Technologies programme, you will benefit from:

 - Multidisciplinary learning: You will develop expertise on the law and governance of digital technologies, by analysing the national, European and international legislation (hard law, soft law, case law) as well as by exploring broader ethical, societal challenges of digital technologies.
 In your studies, you will combine general regulatory theory (internet governance and techno-regulation) as well as national and international law (hard law, soft law and case law), and combine these with elements from philosophy and ethics of technology.

 - Excellent reputation: Leiden Law School has developed its reputation for excellence by combining a high level of academic teaching with acclaimed and innovative research.
 This tradition of quality attracts prestigious professors and professionals from all over the world, who teach in a challenging and supportive atmosphere.

 - International environment: In addition to the international focus of the curriculum, the unique mix of students and faculty that represent all continents makes our programme a truly international experience.

 Discover more reasons to study Law and Digital Technologies at Leiden University.

 Is Law and Digital Technologies the right programme for you?

 Are you interested in learning more about complex legal and regulatory issues related to the development and convergence of digital technologies?
-Law and Digital Technologies is a focused and demanding postgraduate programme that will foster your knowledge of this ever-growing field.
-It is aimed at both legal professionals and top graduates who wish to acquire in-depth knowledge of law and digital technologies from an international and multidisciplinary perspective.
+Law and Digital Technologies is a focused and demanding postgraduate programme that will advance your knowledge of this growing field of law.
+It is aimed at both legal professionals and top graduates who wish to acquire in-depth knowledge of law and digital technologies from a European, international and multidisciplinary perspective.